konsumer/arc-example/README.md

 I just put all the forms in `get /` and the handlers in `post /`.
 After adding this to [.arc](.arc), you can run `arc init` to create stubs for these in `src/http/`.

-**TODO**: Make tutorials like this for GraphQL/REST server, with data & api more tuned to it's structure.
+**TODO**: Make tutorials like this for GraphQL/REST server, with same models & data, but different access patterns and key-structure, tuned to target.

 ### test it out